 On January 15, 2001, Wikipedia was established.
 Creative Commons was coincidentally established on the same date.
 Wikipedia was created by Jimmy Wales and Larry Sanger, while Creative Commons was founded by Lawrence Lessig, Hal Abelson, and Eric Eldred.
 Both Creative Commons and Wikipedia are highlights from the free culture movement.

 The "open source" label was created by Christine Peterson at a strategy session held on February 3rd, 1998 in Palo Alto, California.
 That same month, the Open Source Initiative (OSI) was founded by Bruce Perens and Eric Raymond as a general educational and advocacy organization.
 The group adopted the Open Source Definition for open-source software, based on the Debian Free Software Guidelines.

 The book "The Open Organization" published by Jim Whitehurst, former CEO at Red Hat and current president at IBM, provides great insights on how to build a successful business based on many open source principles, including transparency, participation, and community.
-Red Had celebrates its anniversary in March--Bob Young founded ACC Corporation in March 1983 and the company was later renamed to Red Hat Software when merged with Marc Ewing's business.
+Bob Young founded ACC Corporation in March 1993 and the company was later renamed to Red Hat Software when merged with Marc Ewing's business.